-“After about 2 to 4 weeks you end up with a piece of tissue that’s beating and it behaves in many ways like heart tissue from a person,” says Prof. Radisic, clearly still excited by the idea.
+“After about 2 to 4 weeks you end up with a piece of tissue that’s beating and it behaves in many ways like heart tissue from a person,” says Radisic, clearly excited by the idea.

-“You could start from skin cells from a certain person and then tailor make the tissue for them.
-And in terms of this idea of personalized medicine, you can use these individualized heart tissues to test drugs for a specific patient.”
+“You could start from skin cells from a certain person and then tailor make the tissue for them,” Radisic explains.“And in terms of this idea of personalized medicine, you can use these individualized heart tissues to test drugs for a specific patient.”

-Radisic describes it as a “plate that has different organ compartments in it, and then you can apply drugs and study interaction between these drugs and different organ compartments.”
-She says it’s going to be amazing, and I believe her!
+Radisic describes it as a “plate that has different organ compartments in it, and then you can apply drugs and study interaction between these drugs and different organ compartments.
+It’s going to be amazing!”